hackerfactor/SEAL-C/BUILD.md

 - seal-rsa.key: Your private key.
 Don't share this.
 - seal-rsa.dns: Your public key, formatted and ready to be put in your DNS TXT field.

-Second, sign a picture.
-I have some regression testing pictures in the regression/ directory.
+Second, sign a picture. there are some regression testing pictures in the `regression/` directory.
   `bin/sealtool -s -d example.com -K rsa -k seal-rsa.key regression/test-unsigned.png`
 - This says that the public key is in the DNS TXT record for "example.com" and uses RSA encryption.
 - You can change the encoding format (e.g., `--sf date3:base64`) and specify a user identifier (e.g., `--id BobNotBill`).